revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <blockquote>

 - TypeScript is an attempt to fix JavaScript problems.
-- Since we all know that JavaScript is the only language used in client-side scripting as browsers can only understand JavaScript.
+- Since we all know that JavaScript is the only language used in client-side scripting browsers can only understand JavaScript.
 - Since TypeScript simplifies JavaScript code, making it easier to read and debug.
 It saves developers time and increases productivity.

 </blockquote>